grafviktor/goto/README.md

 #### Debian or RedHat ####

-RPM and DEB packages are available in the releases section (these packages are not provided for pre-release builds).
+RPM and DEB packages are available in the [releases](https://github.com/grafviktor/goto/releases/latest) section (these packages are not provided for pre-release builds).

-#### Arch Linux ####
+#### Arch Linux (AUR) ####

-Package [goto-ssh-bin](https://aur.archlinux.org/packages/goto-ssh-bin) is supported by Arch Linux community.
-Please find the details in [PKGBUILD](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=goto-ssh-bin) file.
+_Maintained externally by the open-source community._

+Install [goto-ssh-bin](https://aur.archlinux.org/packages/goto-ssh-bin) package.
+Also see the [build](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=goto-ssh-bin) file for additional details.

 ```bash
 # Install goto